Page contents

-Loneliness can affect anyone at any age at any time.
-Here are some tips for coping with loneliness, understanding the causes and ways to manage loneliness that stop you feeling lonely.
+Loneliness can affect anyone at any age.
+In Loneliness Awareness Week (9-15 June), here are some tips for coping with loneliness, understanding the causes and how to manage loneliness to stop feeling lonely.

 What causes loneliness?

-Loneliness is often felt by people who feel their need for social connections is not met.
+Research from the Campaign to End Loneliness shows that chronic loneliness can increase the risk of early mortality by 26% and heighten the chances of developing coronary heart disease and stroke.
+Loneliness is often felt by people who feel their need for social connection is not met.
 They may feel ‘cut off’ from society.

-A bereavement of someone close to you, becoming a new parent, a move to a new area, job loss, financial issues, a relationship break up or divorce, disability or frailty can all cause feelings of loneliness.
+A bereavement, moving to a new area, job loss, becoming a new parent, a relationship break up/divorce, disability, frailty or financial issues can all cause feelings of loneliness.

-You may experience ill health and have home care needs but feel like you do not want to be a burden to others by asking family or friends for help.
-Financial worries can also cause people to see friends less often for fear of spending too much money.
+Financial worries can also cause you to see people less often for fear of spending too much money.
+You may experience ill health and have home care needs but feel like you do not want to be a burden to others by asking for help.

 What to do to stop feeling lonely?

-You may feel powerless when it comes to tackling loneliness but here are 10 top tips to help you.
+You may feel powerless when it comes to tackling loneliness but here are 10 top loneliness tips.

 10 tips for coping with loneliness